swetha23013979/genai-math-llm-integration/README.md

 To design and implement a Python function for calculating the volume of a cylinder, integrate it with a chat completion system utilizing the function-calling feature of a large language model (LLM).

 ### PROBLEM STATEMENT:
+Design and implement a Python program that calculates the volume of a cylinder by integrating a mathematical function with a chat completion system using the function-calling feature of a large language model (LLM).
+The program should extract the cylinder dimensions (radius and height) from the LLM's response, perform the calculation, and display the result.
 ### DESIGN STEPS:

 #### STEP 1: